8 classic films every analog photographer should try

 Shot on Ilford HP5 Plus.
 Dan Bracaglia

-We’ve seen lots of great new films come on the market in the last few years, but there are also a lot of classic films we love—survivors from the pre-digital days that have changed little or not at all since film’s heyday.
+We’ve seen lots of great new films come on the market in the last few years, but there are also a lot of films we love—survivors from the pre-digital days that have changed little or not at all since film’s heyday.
 Here are eight classic films we think every analog photographer ought to try.

 Kodak Tri-X 400